Videogame / Submachine

 - Back from the Dead: The two people that appear at the end of Submachine 10 are heavily implied to be Murtaugh, based on his Karma hand, and Elizabeth, even though the player has personally seen their mummified corpses by this point in the series.
 This is explained as the result of time travel occurring when you travel through the Subnet, as Murtaugh remarks upon having seen his own tomb in a note found in Submachine 10.

 - Bag of Spilling: Averted, and played straight.
-There's no good reason for you to lose your stuff between (2 and 3) and (4 and 5), but every other game gives a concise explanation for why you don't have any of the nick-nacks from the last game.
+There's no good reason for you to lose your stuff between (2 and 3), (4 and 5), and (9 and 10), but every other game gives a concise explanation for why you don't have any of the nick-nacks from the last game.

 - 6 toys with this trope rather beautifully, as you do start out with all the items you ended 5 with... and then, 3 rooms later, you're forced to dump them into a trash hopper to get through a security room.
 D'oh!